Anaphylaxis and Allergy Prevention and Management

 The EpiPen should always be stored with their ASCIA action plan for anaphylaxis.
 So if it's a prescribed EpiPen it should have a copy of the child's red and blue action plan.
 If it's a general use or first aid EpiPen, the general use action plan should go with it.
 You should not have access to an EpiPen without an action plan because they are like best friends, they need to go together all the time.
 All staff should know where the EpiPens are stored, not just the room staff but the kitchen staff and the administration staff.
 All staff should know where those EpiPens are kept because even people who may not be on the front line with the children might be called in to be an assistant.
 So they might have to go and get the EpiPen, they might have to make a phone call, or they might have to go and bring the ambulance in.
 Everybody has potentially got a role in the management of an allergic reaction or anaphylaxis.

 So just touching on those individual health care plans, I'm sure you're all very familiar with them but I just want to reiterate how important they are.
 The kind of things you're talking about in terms of allergy and anaphylaxis are things like, the individual health care plan and the action plan, a copy of the action plan should be with the individual health care plan.
-It should have things like avoidance strategies, working through what that child's going to be doing for activities, so incursions, excursions and things like that.
+It should have things like avoidance strategies, working through what that child's going to be doing for activities, so internal events, excursions and things like that.
 Celebration days, how are you going to keep this child included and safe?
 Day to day, meal time, how are we going to keep this child safe?
 And having those strategies listed down so that everybody is on the same page and everybody is aware of what should be done.

 Awareness raising, so you might put in a newsletter or an email to families saying, we have some children here at the centre or at the service who have allergies and we ask you to be aware of what you pack in the child's lunch.
 Or saying, this is our strategy for managing that, and building awareness so that other families are aware of what's going on in the centre.
 We don't want the child identified by name, so we don't want, little Johnny has a milk allergy so this is what we're going to do about it.
 It's just a general, there's children in this service who have allergies, and we need to be aware of it.
 Bullying can sometimes happen with allergies and there have been cases where kids have been threatened with what they're allergic to and it can be really frightening, so it's about having policies in place so that, if that is identified to be happening, that it is managed and managed swiftly.
 But often it's about awareness.
 When kids actually are aware of how serious food allergies can be, they're more likely to be more empathic about it.